Winding Up Petition: A 2026 Guide For Directors & SMEs

 Our specialist solicitors can:

-- Handle all procedural requirements: From preparing and filing the petition to applying for injunctions, adjournments or validation orders and protecting your interests throughout hearings and negotiations.
+- Handle all procedural requirements: From preparing and filing the petition to applying for injunctions, adjournments, and validation orders.

-- Provide ongoing support: Guiding you through every stage of the process until the matter is resolved.
+- Provide ongoing support: We guide you through every stage of the process, keeping you informed and in control.

 For your free initial consultation, contact us today on 020 7467 3980 or complete the website enquiry form.